AntonShalgachev/coil/README.md

 One way to specialize `TypeSerializer` for enums is to use `magic_enum`.
 See `enums` example to see how it can be done

 ### Named arguments
-You can create commands with the named arguments:
+`coil` allows you to create commands with the named arguments:
 ```
 savegame save_tag type=Memory delay=0.5
 ```

-You can access all the named arguments via a `coil::Context` object:
+Named arguments can be queried via a `coil::Context` object:
 ```cpp
 enum class SaveGameType { Disk, Memory };
 void saveGame(coil::Context context, std::string tag)